 UCA met this target three years early at the end of academic year 2016/17, reducing absolute annual carbon emissions (CO2e) from energy consumption by over 37% compared to its 2005 baseline.

-Improvements in energy efficiency have reduced carbon intensity (the weight of carbon emissions per square meter of internal area) from 75 kgCO2e/m2 in 2008/09 to 64 kgCO2e/m2 in 2014/15.
+Improvements in energy efficiency have significantly reduced carbon intensity (the weight of carbon emissions per square meter of internal area) from 75 kgCO2e/m2 in 2008/09 to 49 kgCO2e/m2 in 2017/18.

 According to an independent league table (BriteGreen) of 127 English Universities, UCA is ranked 26th for percentage reduction in absolute carbon emissions between 2005 and 2015/16, and 7th for percentage reduction in carbon intensity (kgCO2e/m2).

-A renewable energy source (solar panels) was commissioned at the Epsom campus in 2012 and in Farnham solar panels commissioned in 2017 are expected to generate almost two megawatt hours of electricity per year.
+A renewable energy source (solar photovoltaic panels) was commissioned at the Epsom campus in 2012 and in Farnham solar panels commissioned in 2017 generated two megawatt hours of electricity in 2017/18.
+Investment in renewable energy sources has continued, with additional solar PV installation at Farnham due to be commissioned in January 2019.
+There are also plans to install more solar PV and a combined heat and power system at Farnham in 2021.

 Recycling schemes operate on all campuses and directly-managed student residences, and food waste composting and collection services operate at UCA Farnham and UCA Epsom.
 In addition surplus used office furniture is donated to causes local to campuses.
-In 2017 nearly 200 items of office furniture have been donated to local charities in Farnham, including the Scouts, local residential care homes and a school.
+In 2017, nearly 200 items of office furniture were donated to local charities in Farnham, including the Scouts, local residential care homes and a school.

-A draft Sustainable Travel Plan was developed for Farnham campus in spring 2017 and together with plans for our other campuses will be completed in early 2018.
+A Sustainable Travel Plan was developed for Farnham campus in spring 2018.
+Plans for other campuses will be completed in 2019.